Food hygiene vs food safety - What's the difference?

 Food safety refers to the broad principles and practices aimed at preventing contamination and illness by managing hazards throughout the entire food production chain.

 In the UK, the Food Standards Agency (FSA) in England, Wales, and Northern Ireland, and Food Standards Scotland in Scotland, oversee food safety.
-Their standards are primarily rooted in EU law (Regulation 178/2002), which has been incorporated into UK law through various regulations, including The Food Safety and Hygiene (England) Regulations 2013, The General Food Regulations 2004, and the Food Safety Act 1990.
+They uphold food safety standards that have been incorporated into UK law through various regulations, including The Food Safety and Hygiene (England) Regulations 2013, The General Food Regulations 2004, and the Food Safety Act 1990.

-Food hygiene refers to the practical actions and conditions necessary to maintain a clean and healthy environment during food handling.
+Food hygiene refers to the practical actions and conditions needed to maintain a clean and healthy environment during food handling.

 Poor food hygiene and safety can lead to serious consequences for businesses and consumers, including foodborne illnesses, food poisoning outbreaks, and severe health complications, especially for vulnerable individuals.